Request Information

 Major Requirements

-All strategy doctoral students must complete courses in three areas: Tools for Analytical Research (TAR), Primary Strategy and Support.
+All strategy doctoral students must complete courses in three areas: Tools and Analytical Research (TAR), Primary Strategy and Support.

 MAN 6917 Research Design